John Trautwein

-John Howard Trautwein (born August 7, 1962) is a former, American relief pitcher in Major League Baseball who played briefly for the Boston Red Sox during the season.
+John Howard Trautwein (born August 7, 1962) is an American former relief pitcher in Major League Baseball who played briefly for the Boston Red Sox during the season.
 Listed at 6' 3", 205 lb., Trautwein batted and threw right-handed.

 Amateur career

 Trautwein attended Northwestern University, and in 1982 he played collegiate summer baseball with the Chatham A's of the Cape Cod Baseball League.
 He earned a degree in chemistry from Northwestern, was Academic All Big-10 and captained Northwestern's most successful baseball team in school history in 1984.

 Professional career

 In 1984, Trautwein was purchased by the Montreal Expos from the Helena Gold Sox of the Pioneer League.
 Then, in 1987 he was obtained by Boston from the Expos in the Rule 5 draft, and spent the entire 1988 season as a member of the Red Sox pitching staff.

 In 1995, Trautwein played for a team in Bournemouth, England.